 There are different surgical and non-surgical treatment options available for fibroids.
 One of the most common options for fibroids is a hysterectomy, the surgical removal of the uterus.
-There is also a popular nonsurgical treatment called Uterine Fibroid Embolization (UFE).
+There is also a less invasive, non-surgical treatment called Uterine Fibroid Embolization (UFE).

 A lot of women suffering from painful fibroid symptoms feel like they have to live with this for the rest of their lives.
 Ignoring or disregarding your symptoms is not an effective solution.
-Explore our website to learn how we’ve helped countless women live a happier, healthier life after Uterine Fibroid Embolization (UFE).
+Explore our website to learn how we’ve helped countless women live happier, healthier lives after UFE.

 Be afraid to look at treatment options: